justlep/bitwig/doc/Behringer X-Touch Mini/README.md

   - Initially, you're controlling "Send 1 - 8" of the selected channel.
 The **`-`** and **`+`** buttons switch
     one send up/down, e.g. "Sends 2 - 9" after pressing **`+`** first time.
-  - You can **lock MultiSend to the selected channel** ("pinning" in Bitwig speak) by **double-clicking** a **`MultiSend`** button, so you keep control over that channel's sends even when selecting a different channel.
+  - You can **lock MultiSend to the selected channel** ("pinning" in Bitwig speak) by **double-clicking** a **`MultiSend`** button, so you keep control over that channel's sends even when selecting a different channel in the GUI.
   - A blinking **`MultiSend`** button indicates it is locked.
 * **DEV-Param** (alias **Remote Controls** of the currently selected device; 2x lockable)
   - You can **lock (pin) to the device** by **double-clicking** this button, so you stay in control over that particular device even after navigating to a different device or channel.